Just Great Software

 • ISO-8859-16 Latin-10 South-Eastern European

-DOS (ASCII) Code Pages
+DOS Code Pages

 EditPad Pro supports a wide variety of code pages used by the legacy DOS operating systems like MS-DOS and PC-DOS.
 These code pages include the famous "box drawing symbols" used by text-based DOS applications to simulate graphical menus and windows.